The Web address of this

 Premise: all normal personalities are composed of semi-independent

-subselves, like talented play-ers in an orchestra or sports team.
+subselves, like talented players in an orchestra or sports team.
 They may be

 wisely-led in calm and stressful times by your expert

-or less-well guided by several
+or guided less effectively by several

 well-meaning subselves - a

+false self.
 If you're curious or skeptical about these ideas, read this

-letter to you, try this
+letter, try this

 safe, interesting exercise,